Riccardo-Spinzi/Finite-Element-Method/README.md

 ~ Implemented a generic method to evaluate matrices K and M for a mixed-elements structure;

 ~ Implemented a way to input more than one material properties (A,E,J) in the model;

+ ----16-12 RELEASED v1.4

+ ~ Implemented a method to evaluate imposed node displacements;

+ ~ Modified the force_recovery.m code to get every force or moment on each element;

+ ~ Added a FEM_setup.txt file to explain better how to set up the model in order to run the code;

+ ~ Added an example of input_model.m file at the bottom of the FEM_setup.txt file;